18F/identity-pki/terraform/modules/config_iam_password_rotation/README.md

    - If the user has not logged in for more than 120 days(with console login being enabled)
    - Or if password age is more than 100days for users with active login activity
 - As of now, users that have never logged in to AWS console are not processed, as they could be users that are still on their onboarding phase
 - Users are notified everyday from 90th-100th day to rotate their password via email with sender email address as "noreply@humans.login.gov"
 - Further, Lambda is configured to send notification email after the console access is disabled as well
+- Lambda when disabling the users' console access, will run the api "iam:DeleteLoginProfile".
+For this specific action it will use a temporary role with ability to delete login profile just for that specific user.
+While assuming the temporary role, lambda should only have permissions that is overlap of the temporary role and the  policy it uses during assuming this role.